How to Avoid AWS Lambda Cold Starts?

 HTTPS calls prompt cold starts in serverless applications and increases a function’s invoking time.
 Simply put, when an HTTPS call happens, SSL (Secure Socket Layer) handshake and other security-related calls also occur simultaneously.
 These tasks are further limited by CPU power initiating a cold start.

-AWS SDK always ships with a bunch of HTTP client libraries from which you can make an SDK call.
+Amazon SDK always ships with a bunch of HTTP client libraries from which you can make an SDK call.
 All these libraries can do connection pooling, however, Lambda functions can handle multiple requests simultaneously but serve only one request at a time.
 This makes most HTTP connections useless.
-Therefore, you should only use the HTTP client available in AWS SDK.
+Therefore, you should only use the HTTP client available in Amazon SDK.

 2. Preload All Dependencies